Working in a school

 Teachers, administrators and other support staff are directly employed by schools.
 Schools advertise vacancies and manage their own appointment processes.
 If you are looking for this type of role see the vacancies available in the Education Gazette.

-If you are interested in becoming a teacher or rejoining the profession after a break, the TeachNZ website has information about qualifying as a teacher, study grants for existing teachers, getting back into the profession and teachers with overseas qualifications.
+If you are interested in becoming a teacher or rejoining the profession after a break the following links have information about qualifying as a teacher, study grants for existing teachers, getting back into the profession and teachers with overseas qualifications.
 You can also find out about scholarships available for students studying to become a teacher.

 Find out about your collective agreements, individual employment agreements, pay scales, increments, allowances and other benefits.